Israel and Palestine

 Israelis and Palestinians have the right to live in peace, security, and prosperity.

 Israel lies at the center of the Jewish story; there is no Jewish people without Israel, and no Israel without the Jewish people.
-We support efforts to engage American leadership in bringing the Israelis and Palestinians back to the negotiating table to restart talks toward a two-state solution and we call on Congress and the Biden Administration to ensure that Israel remains a bipartisan issue and that foreign aid is not conditioned.
+We support efforts to engage American leadership in bringing Israelis and Palestinians back to the negotiating table to restart talks toward a two-state solution.
+At the same time, we continue to demand the safe return of the remaining hostages, as well as the bodies of those who have died still held in captivity.
+We call on Congress and the Trump Administration to ensure that Israel remains a bipartisan issue and that foreign aid is never conditioned.

 Related Blog Posts